 When I think back to my childhood and the amazing teachers that I had, I ask myself what I specifically remember about them.
-It wasn’t the fascinating, in-depth inquiry projects, the lab assignments, book reports, or any of those things (well, that’s not entirely true.
-My third-grade teacher was pretty incredible, but only because I got stickers all the time.
+It wasn’t the fascinating, in-depth inquiry projects, the lab assignments, book reports, or any of those things.
+(Well, that’s not entirely true.
+My third-grade teacher was pretty incredible but only because I got stickers all the time.
 I loved stickers!).
-When we think back to our teachers from our past, it wasn’t the over-hyped test (oh, wait… We didn’t have them), or the fancy technology (nope… First computer… Green screen… Enter commands… So NOT worth it!).
-It was the caring personality.
+When we think back to our teachers from our past, it wasn’t the over-hyped test (oh, wait… we didn’t have them), or the fancy technology (nope… first computer… green screen… enter commands… so NOT worth it!).
+It was a caring personality.
 The loving relationship.
-It was the way that teacher worked on building relationships with students, the way they made you feel special and worth something!
+It was the way that the teacher worked on building relationships with students, the way they made you feel special and worth something!

-Sometimes I think it is so easy to get caught up in our day-to-day activities and the hustle and bustle of being a teacher.
-It is so easy to focus on the end in mind… That test, test, test!
+Sometimes it is so easy to get caught up in our day-to-day activities and the hustle and bustle of being a teacher.
+It is so easy to focus on the end in mind… that test, test, test!
 Instead, we need to focus on building relationships with students.
 Unfortunately, so many children these days are from homes that aren’t meeting those needs.
-By no means am I saying taking on the world; however, as we approach winter break, remember that each kid needs just a few minutes of your individual attention.
+By no means am I saying that you should take on the world.
+However, as we approach winter break, remember that each kid needs just a few minutes of your individual attention.

 2.)
-Find out their interests and run with it!
-I am always trying to implement my students’ interests in my class activities.
+Find out their interests and run with them!
+I am always trying to implement my students’ interests into my class activities.
 I pick related readings, topics, and analogies.
 Plus, you clearly MUST love them if you are learning their interests.
 I honestly cannot stand all the hype around that Minecraft game, but I play it up.
 Oh, Minecraft this… Minecraft that… It’ll pass eventually.
-I mean, Justin Bieber did… Right?
+I mean, Justin Bieber did, right?

 5.)
 Share your personal life.
-No, you don’t need to share all your dirty laundry, or act as if you are best friends, but definitely integrate your personal, embarrassing, or humorous connections!
-I’m always amazed at how shocked students are when they see their teachers in a local grocery store, as if they don’t ever leave the school.
-In fact, I remember my daughter once telling me her teacher lived in his classroom—he stored his bed in the closet!
+No, you don’t need to share all your dirty laundry or act as if you are best friends, but definitely integrate your personal, embarrassing, or humorous connections!
+I’m always amazed at how shocked students are when they see their teachers in a local grocery store as if they don’t ever leave school.
+In fact, I remember my daughter once told me her teacher lived in his classroom—he stored his bed in the closet!
 Students need to know you are human and just like them too.

-Of course there is more that you can do to help build relationships with your special little ones, but these are just a few to get you started.
+Of course, there are more things that you can do to help build relationships with your special little ones, but these are just a few to get you started.
 Just listening each day and providing that warm smile is sometimes all it takes.
 These little things above are just icing on the cake!